shaimoo/SATLLA0-/LORA/readme.md

-recive this is the cubecell of the restberypi. sender this is the pc ground station cubecell.
+recive this is the cubecell of the restberypi. <br>
+sender this is the pc ground station cubecell.

 # CubeCell AB02 Guide